-Project 3: Lung Cancer Risk Prediction in PLuSS
+Project 3: Lung Cancer Detection in PLuSS

-Jill M. Siegfried, PhD, Project Co-Leader, Basic Science
+James G. Herman, MD, Project Co-Leader, Basic Science

 David O. Wilson, MD, MPH, Project Co-Leader, Clinical Science

-This new Project 3 in the UPCI Lung Cancer SPORE builds on both clinical and population based resource development and substantive research findings from the prior SPORE funding periods.
+The progress of Project 3 in the UPCI Lung Cancer SPORE builds on both clinical and population based resource development and substantive research findings from the prior SPORE funding periods.

 Project 3 will pursue three translational aims to refine and validate a lung cancer risk prediction model and a diagnostic serum biomarker panel.

 Global Serum Peptide nanoRP LC-MS/MS Analysis:

 In Specific Aim 1, Project 3 will construct a genetic risk index from single nucleotide polymorphism (SNP) genotype information, measure the index's association with lung cancer (Aim 1A), and evaluate the index's contribution to our published lung cancer prediction model that incorporates demographic, cigarette smoking exposure, and clinical variables (Aim 1B).